 Of course, bulk wine is only part of the inventory story.
 To produce a case of wine we need bottles, corks, screwcaps, capsules, muselets, labels, boxes and more, each of which adds cost to our finished product.
 Inventory management systems capture the costs of purchases and allocate them to the particular wine being produced ensuring that we know the true cost of a bottle of wine when it ships to the customer.
 Access to that costing information is critical in helping the winery business manager determine the price that the wine will be sold at and the profit.

 A strong inventory management system provides complete visibility into our finished product, not just how much wine we produce and what it’s worth but also where that valuable inventory is.
 The system should support multiple locations so we can track what is in the winery warehouse, at the 3 rd party logistics warehouse, and with sales agents.
 It should also allow for tracking of virtual locations – where the stock can be allocated to LRS and hospitality clients.
 Beyond dollars and cases, inventory management systems help us maintain our commitments to our customers.

 Another key feature of a robust inventory management system is integration with supply chain and distribution systems.
-Purchase orders, receipts, and invoices should seamlessly update our inventory for quantities and costs in the same way that sales orders, shipments relieve the quantity and cost giving us a true perpetual inventory.
-An integrated solution of supply chain, inventory management, and accounting eliminates duplicate entry, vastly improves data accuracy and provides real-time data visibility.
-All systems in perfect harmony is the goal – just like our wine.
+Purchase orders, receipts, and invoices should seamlessly update our inventory for quantities and costs in the same way that sales orders, shipments relieve the quantity and cost of giving us a true perpetual inventory.
+An integrated solution of a supply chain, inventory management, and accounting eliminates duplicate entry, vastly improves data accuracy and provides real-time data visibility.
+All systems in perfect harmony are the goal – just like our wine.